MubarakNative/DigitalThermometer/README.md

 #### Features

 It can measure temperatures from -40°C to 125°C and provides accurate measurements.
 When using the **[I2C module](https://www.electronicscomp.com/i2c-module-16x2-lcd-india?srsltid=AfmBOoo_OunJQKyrvgO4lYpPjTXFSa2Co8LRwglQHA_mQwI4zz0fai8h)**, you can significantly reduce the number of connecting wires for the LCD display.

-#### Additional Considerations:

-1. Don't forget to install the **LiquidCrystal** library for the LCD display if it is not installed by default.

-Go to Sketch -> Include Library -> Manage Libraries...

-Search `LiquidCrystal` and install the latest version.

-2. Ensure the circuit connection is stable; if it isn't, it may show incorrect outputs on the display.

 ### Conclusion